-I'd better get going, I said.
-But what was I supposed to be looking for?
+I'd better be going, I said.
+What am I supposed to be looking for again?
 That's what we've been debating, the woman answered.

 The sun glared through the picture window.
 I got out of the La-Z-Boy with an aching back, shaded my eyes and stumbled through the trailer.
-The king wasn't there.
-I scribbled him a note with my number.
-Then I started home.
+The king wasn't there so I scribbled him a note with my number and left.